bkeevil/esp32-cam/README.md

 * An mDNS server to announce camera services to the local network
 * A basic font library for the lcd and image overlays
+* Playback of image on LCD screen
 * A basic motion detection library
-* An NTP server for date/time overlays
+* Implement an RTC/NTP client for date/time overlays
-* SD card drivers for recording and playback
+* Record and playback from an SD card

 The resources available on the ESP32 to support cameras are very limited and users should not expect to see anything like the full resolutions and frame rates the OV2640 is capable of.